Lucius D. Clay

-General Lucius Dubignon Clay (April 23, 1898 – April 16, 1978) was a senior officer of the United States Army who was known for his administration of occupied Germany after World War II.
+Lucius Dubignon Clay (23 April 1898 – 16 April 1978) was a senior officer of the United States Army who was known for his administration of occupied Germany after World War II.
 He served as the deputy to General of the Army Dwight D. Eisenhower in 1945; deputy military governor, Germany, in 1946; Commander in Chief, United States Forces in Europe and military governor of the United States Zone, Germany, from 1947 to 1949.
 Clay orchestrated the Berlin Airlift (1948–1949) when the USSR blockaded West Berlin.

 Early life

 Clay was born on April 23, 1898, in Marietta, Georgia, the sixth and last child of Alexander S. Clay, who served in the United States Senate from 1897 to 1910.
 In 1918 Clay graduated from West Point, where he later taught.

 Early career

 Clay held various civil and military engineering posts in the 1920s and 1930s, such as directing the construction of dams and civilian airports.
 Because Clay's work involved large government projects, he became closely acquainted with the people and workings of the federal agencies and Congress.
 He achieved close working relationships with an associate of President Franklin Roosevelt, Harry Hopkins, and with House Majority Leader and Speaker Sam Rayburn.
 In Rayburn's state of Texas, Clay supervised the building of the Denison Dam.
-At the time of its completion, in 1943, the largest earthen dam in the world.
+At the time of its completion, in 1943, it was the largest earthen dam in the world.
 From 1940 to the December 1941 attack on Pearl Harbor, Clay selected and supervised the construction of 450 airports, which were the foundation of America's civil aviation network.
+This initiative was, however, criticised for pork barrel spending, as Clay's home state of Georgia was granted 33 airports, a number that overstated the state's importance economically, militarily, and demographically.